feffermanlab/JSM_2024_StructuredCoordination/README.md

 # Scructured Coordination

-This repository continains a collection of tools for the anaysis of an n-player, n-strategy coordination game on a network with neutral options.
+This repository contains a collection of tools for the analysis of an n-player, n-strategy coordination game on a network with neutral options.
 Considering the game as a dynamical system we describe orbits, equilibria, and stability.

 The Class Orbit is a (non-unique) solution to the initial value problem.
 Given a initial strategy profile (which will